mui/material-ui/docs/data/base/components/select/select.md

 import { useSelect } from '@mui/base/SelectUnstyled';
 ```

-If you need to use Select's functionality in another component, you can use the `useSelect` hook.
+You can use the `useSelect` hook to apply the functionality of `SelectUnstyled` to a different component.
-It enables maximal customizability at the cost of being lower-level.
+This hook gives you the most customization options, but requires more work to implement.

 The following example shows a select that opens when hovered over or focused.
 It can be controlled by a mouse/touch or a keyboard.